If You're on Medicare, Don't Forget Travel Insurance

 If you rely on Medicare for medical coverage and plan to travel internationally, you will need a travel insurance plan to cover you for any accidents, injuries or medical care while you are on your trip.

-Travel Insurance Benefits for Seniors on Medicare
+What Are the Travel Insurance Benefits for Seniors on Medicare?

 Like most people enrolled in Medicare, you're likely 65 or older, and may have medical conditions that require prescription medication or special care.

 For these reasons, it's crucial that you look for some specific benefits on a travel insurance plan.
+We have listed the key benefits that seniors on Medicare should look out for.

-Acute Onset of Pre-existing Conditions Coverage
+Pre-existing Conditions Coverage

 Comprehensive Coverage

 As opposed to limited coverage, comprehensive travel insurance plans can cover 100% of costs (after the deductible is met) rather than a set dollar amount or smaller percentage of your health bill.
 If you could have high medical bills, comprehensive coverage is a prudent choice.
+You usually find this kind of coverage in travel medical insurance, but it's often missing from your regular trip insurance policies.

 Emergency Medical Evacuation and Repatriation